SAFETAG/SAFETAG/content/adids/before_the_training/deepening.md

 ### Deepening

-Below are a selection of homework assigments that can be used, or the trainer can adapt and create new ones.
+Below are a selection of homework assignments that can be used, or the trainer can adapt and create new ones.
 We recommend steering away from assignments that would gather overly sensitive information before having taken trainees through an operational security session, and strongly advise against any "active" scans such as nmap or OpenVAS.

-Trainees should either first go through the Build SAFETAG homework assginment, or be given the relevant cropped section(s) and appendices from the full SAFETAG giide.
+Trainees should either first go through the Build SAFETAG homework assignment, or be given the relevant cropped section(s) and appendices from the full SAFETAG guide.

 #### Homework Assignment: Build SAFETAG ####